Scomadi: Mass Production

 In November 2013 Scomadi launched its first production models the TL50 and TL125 at EICMA motorcycle show in Milan.
 In August 2014 the first TL50 rolled off the production line.
 Scomadi edited their badge in April 2015 changing the Italian Flag at the top of the badge to the Union Flag.
-In June 2015 the first batch of TL125's came off the production line, one month later the first Scomadi's were sold outside of the UK in Thailand.
+In June 2015 the first batch of TL125s came off the production line, one month later the first Scomadis were sold outside of the UK in Thailand.
 In 2016 the first batch of 100 Scomadi TL200 scooters arrived with this batch being known as the First Production (FP) and came numbered with a plaque.
-By the end of 2016 Scomadi's were available in the UK as well as across much of Europe, parts of East Asia, New Zealand, Australia and Columbia.
+By the end of 2016 Scomadis were available in the UK as well as across much of Europe, parts of East Asia, New Zealand, Australia and Columbia.

 Move to Thailand

 After Scomadi's divorce from Chinese manufacturing company Hanway Motors they announced a new factory in Thailand in 2017.
 In March 2017 Scomadi launched their new Model, the Turismo Technica (TT), at the Bangkok International Motor Show.
 In February 2020 Scomadi opened their new Factory in Thailand located near Pattaya.